2 days Beijing

 The package price includes the following:

-Price: £120/$160 based on a minimum group of 6 pax (not including any optional snacks or extra drinks)
+Price: £120 – based on a minimum group of 4 travellers (not including optional drinks or snacks).

 Includes: Transportation, tents (double occupancy), sleeping bag, English-speaking tour guide, entry ticket to the Great Wall.

 Please note: For smaller groups, prices are available upon request.

 All train tickets in China must be purchased through a central booking centre which means there is always a small chance that you may not be seated together with the person that you have booked the tour together with.
 If you or your PAX has a seat that is not next to the group’s our Adventure Leaders have a process to help you switch your tickets, so that you are seated next to the group.
 (In some train stations, the Adventure Leader will be able to board the train even when they won’t be travelling themselves.
 In this case, they will switch you or your PAXs tickets with a local so that Dragon Trippers can sit together.
 In the case that our Adventure Leader cannot board the train, they will be able to explain in Mandarin over the phone to a conductor, or directly to a local passenger to help switch seats so that Dragon Trippers may be seated together.)

 Customers need to bring a doctor’s certificate or written letter proving that they are fit and don’t have any contagious disease for the volunteering.
 This needs to mention the customer’s full name and passport number and also with the doctor’s signature, stamp and date.

 You will receive a wristband which will have a phone number on it for you to call in emergencies.